Azamat Abduraimov: Foreign countries

 During his career, Azamat Abduraimov become one of the first Uzbekistani players who began playing in foreign countries.
 He played for different teams in 4 non-ex USSR countries (Bangladesh, Malaysia, Saudi Arabia, India).
-In 1991, during his time with Mohammedan SC, Azamat showcased one of the best goal to game ratio in Bangladesh domestic football history, scoring 17 goals in only 12 games.
-He managed to win the Dhaka League title during his year-long stay at the club.
+In 1992, during his time with Mohammedan SC, Azamat showcased one of the best goal to game ratio in Bangladesh domestic football history, scoring 17 goals in only 12 games.
+He was the top scorer in the Dhaka First Division League as Mohammedan finished runners-up.
 With National Football League (India) side Salgaocar SC, he won the prestigious Durand Cup in 1999.

 International career

-Abduraimov made his international debut on 28 June 1992 against Turkmenistan in a 2-1 win match.
+Abduraimov made his international debut on 28 June 1992 against Turkmenistan in a 2–1 win match.
 He achieved 22 caps for Uzbekistan national football team as player.
 Most notable of his international appearances was at the 1994 Asian Games football tournament in Hiroshima, where the Uzbekistan team won the gold medal.

 The most significant of his football career was the goal scored in the semifinal match at the Asian Games against South Korea.
 The decisive goal (South Korea lost to Uzbekistan 0:1) was considered The Best in the tournament, as well as the best and the "Golden Goal" in the history of Uzbek football.

 Also, he played international futsal games as a member of Uzbekistan national futsal team at World 5's Futsal 2003 in Kuala Lumpur, and became a threat to team Japan, according to next year's Japanese futsal report of AFC Futsal Championship.

 Managing career

 Azamat Abduraimov played his farewell match in 2002, which was the most incendiary sport show in Uzbekistan.
 In 2002–2003 season he was "playing coach" in NBU Osiyo (1st league).
 In 2003 played in Uzbekistan national futsal team at the Asian Championship in Indonesia.
-In 2004 season he worked as a head coach of Uzbekistan national futsal team, whish was playing in Asian Championship in Iran and Malaysia 2004 AFC Futsal Championship.
+In 2004 season he worked as a head coach of Uzbekistan national futsal team, which was playing in the Asian Championship in Iran and Malaysia 2004 AFC Futsal Championship.
 Then in 2005 he spent some time managing Uzbek futsal club FC Ardus (gained Uzbek futsal championship title in 2005).

 In 2006–2007 he was G.M. at the Native football foundation In 2006, he graduated from Russia High Coaches School.

 On 28 October 2008 he was appointed as sports director in FC Bunyodkor.
 During 2009–2010 season he was the head coach of FK Samarqand-Dinamo.
 In 2009 Azamat ranked the third place in the ranking of the Football Coach of the Year in Uzbekistan.
 In 2010, he received a coaching PRO license.

 In January 2012 he was appointed by the Football Federation as assistant coach of Uzbekistan U-22.
 On 22 August 2012 he signed a contract with FK Andijan as head coach of the club.
 On 18 June 2014 he resigned from his post as Andijan coach.

 On 4 February 2020 he resigned his post as head coach of Uzbekistan U-17.